 - family members can come to Germany and work immediately with no restrictions or need to prove German language skills.

-You will find detailed and accurate information about EU blue card Germany in here.
+You will find detailed and accurate information about the EU Blue Card Germany here.

 Non-EU citizens will need a German work permit (Arbeitserlaubnis).
 Most EU citizens (except for Bulgaria and Romania) won’t need it.